Israeli police interview Prime Minister for three hours at his home

-Netanyahu was questioned "under caution on the suspicions of receiving benefits," said Rosenfeld.
+Netanyahu was questioned “under caution on the suspicions of receiving benefits,” Rosenfeld said.

-The term "under caution" refers to the questioning of someone suspected of having committed a crime, with the warning that anything they say or decline to talk about could be used against them in court proceedings.
+The term “under caution” refers to the questioning of someone suspected of having committed a crime, with the warning that anything he or she says or declines to talk about could be used against him or her in court proceedings.